- Education and Science»

 1947 -- The bones of Herman Cortes' are reinterred in the same place beside the alter, bricked over, and a simple plaque is hung.
 It reads 'HERNAN CORTES 1485-1547'

 Today -- The simple grave of Cortes' is all but forgotten.
 Nobody comes to visit and photographs in the church are not allowed.
 Obscurity best fits the plunderer of ages past.
-A punishment that he would have likely feared as all great men fear.
+A punishment that he would have likely feared as all great men do.